hyperledger-labs/splice/cluster/README.md

 is more than one cluster, and the clusters have different connection paramaters.
 To accommodate this, there is a directory under [`cluster/deployment`](/cluster/deployment) for each cluster that contains the connection configuration specific to that cluster.
 Operations against that cluster must be invoked from within that directory.
-This reduces the possibility of operating on the wrong cluster, and allows the use of the `.envrc` mechanism to provide whatever configuration is necessary to identify a given cluster.
+This reduces the possibility of operating on the wrong cluster, and allows the use of the [direnv](https://direnv.net) mechanism to provide whatever configuration is necessary to identify a given cluster.
+The `.envrc` files with cluster identify information are stored in the deployment directory for the given cluster.

 `cncluster help` will provide a full list of supported cluster subcommands.
 A few highlights include the following: